Samanyu13/invoice-management-system/README.md

    ```

 ## CSV Import Format
-To import invoice data from a CSV file, use the following format:
+To import invoice repository from a CSV file, use the following format:
 ```bash
   invoiceId,supplierName,amount,invoiceDate
   INV001,Supplier A,5000.00,2024-01-15